linusjf/BIAY/HOWTO.md

 Results:

-1) Video id is appended to the videos.txt file in the root directory
+1) Video id is appended to the videos.txt file in the root directory.
-2) Day010.md is generated in the January subdirectory
+2) Day010.md is generated in the January subdirectory.
-3) Day010.jpg image is generated in the January/jpgs directory
+3) Day010.jpg image is generated in the January/jpgs directory.
-4) Day010.md file name is appended to the January/compact.txt file
+4) Day010.md file name is appended to the January/compact.txt file.
-5) January20XX.md file is updated (in the root directory) with the Day010.md contents
+5) January20XX.md file is updated (in the root directory) with the Day010.md contents.

+## Add today's sharing

+1) First, add today's video.
+2) Edit the generated Dayxxx.md file for today.
+3) Paste the sharing text into the file adding appropriate markdown headers as needed.
+4) Save the file.
+5) Execute script `genmonth` with the following parameters:
++ month index - 1 - 12
++ four digit year - 20XX

+    Example:
+    ```
+    ./genmonth 01 2024
+    ```

+    Results:

+    - The January2024.md file is updated with the sharing text added to the Day010.md file.

+You can add sharing to other days as well in a similar fashion.
+Don't forget to execute `genmonth` with the appropriate month index for that day.